B2.4 Add and subtract integers, using appropriate strategies, in various contexts.

 Example

-• a vector moving in a positive direction from a negative starting position with the head of the vector to the left (or below) zero.
+- a vector moving in a negative direction from a negative starting position.

 Source: Ontario Curriculum, Mathematics Curriculum, Grades 1-8, 2020, Ontario Ministry of Education.